 The Nature Conservancy in New Jersey is offering grants and technical assistance to help communities overcome barriers to implementing living shorelines.

-This spring, the New Jersey Chapter of the Nature Conservancy is kicking off a program to assist communities in developing and implementing living shorelines as a nature-based solution to coastal erosion, and other coastal hazards.
+In Spring 2018, the New Jersey Chapter of the Nature Conservancy kicked off a program to assist communities in developing and implementing living shorelines as a nature-based solution to coastal erosion, and other coastal hazards.
 Living Shorelines are defined as shoreline stabilization techniques that incorporate native vegetation and natural materials to protect coastlines from coastal hazards, while also providing benefits to plants and wildlife.

 We recently hosted an informational webinar on the program on March 15th, 2018.
 Topics covered included the Invitation for Proposals application process, as well as tools and resources for planning a living shoreline project in your area.
 Click here to view the webinar.

 Webinar: Developing a Conceptual Design for a Living Shoreline Project

 In July 2018 TNC-NJ along with our partners at Jacques Cousteau National Estuarine Research Reserve hosted a webinar on how to develop a conceptual design for a living shoreline project.
 Conceptual designs can be helpful early on in the project initiation phase, to get feedback from stakeholders, obtain funding, and work with engineers to develop a final design.
 This webinar features presentations from Jon Miller (Stevens Institute of Technology) and Josh Moody (Partnership for the Delaware Estuary), both of whom have extensive experience with living shorelines in New Jersey.
 You can view a recording of the webinar here.

 In-Person Workshop: Building With Nature: A Workshop to Explore Oyster Reef and Marsh Sill Living Shoreline Techniques